Aminath Rishfa: Career

 Abdul Fatthah's romantic drama Hahdhu was Rishfa's next film release.
 She was paid MVR45,000 for the role in the film.
 The film touched upon controversial issues in the Maldives including the depiction of flogging and also shines a light on mental health by featuring an attempted suicide.
 Rishfa played the role of Zamha, a single mother whose husband died from a car accident.
 A reviewer from Avas rated her performance 7 out of 10 and wrote: "This is easily Rishfa's best performance till date, a vast improvement from her previous ventures".
 The film opened to mixed reviews from critics though it emerged as one of the highest grossing Maldivian films of the year.

 2018 was a dull year for Maldivian film-industry with regards to 2018 Maldivian presidential election.
 Her only release of the year was the first Maldivian web-series, a romantic drama by Fathimath Nahula, Huvaa.
 The series consisting of sixty episodes and streamed through the digital platform Baiskoafu, centers around a happy and radiant family which breaks into despairing pieces after a tragic incident that led to an unaccountable loss.
 The series and her performance as a young woman who gets pregnant in an extramarital affair and deals with a love betrayal were positively received.

 Rishfa's first release of 2019 was the Moomin Fuad-directed psychological horror thriller Nivairoalhi (2019) which marks Niuma Mohamed's last onscreen film.
 Revolving around a patient suffering from depression, Rishfa played the role of a doctor.

 Starring opposite Mohamed, Yoosuf Shafeeu and Ahmed Asim, the film received majorly positive reviews from critics; Aishath Maaha of Dho? favored the performance of the lead actors and mentioned the "neat arrangement" of its screenplay though pointed out its "weak ending" to be unsatisfactory.
 Later during the year, first Maldivian anthology film was released which featured Rishfa as a helpless pregnant woman in the segment directed by Farooq, titled Gaathil.
 The project was shot in 2013 and digitally released six years later due to several delays in post-production.

-She has been Arrested on 11 November 2022 along with 12 other people for possession and use of party Drugs and given a 5 day jail period for the time being.
+In 2023, Rishfa played the role of a seductive woman in Ali Seezan's erotic thriller Loabi Vevijje, which follows a married man who becomes infatuated with a woman after a one-night stand.
+The film which was announced in 2019, but halted due to COVID-19 pandemic, opened to generally positive reviews from critics, where as her performance received mixed reviews from critics.
+Aminath Luba reviewing from The Press found her performance to be "strictly average, nothing exceptional".
+Similarly, Ahmed Nadheem from Dhauru called her acting "not bad" and "generally okay".